 A lot of people think that it is just a test automation tool.
 Playwright isn’t just an automation toolit’s a comprehensive testing ecosystem.
 Here’s why teams choose it over legacy frameworks.

-- Browser contexts: Isolated sessions let you simulate multiple users in one browser instance.
+Browser contexts: Isolated sessions let you simulate multiple users in one browser instance without spinning up new browser processes.

-- Auto‑waiting & web‑first assertions: Playwright waits for elements to be ready, reducing manual waits and flakiness.
+Auto‑waiting & web‑first assertions: Playwright waits for elements to be actionable before interacting, reducing manual waits and flakiness in dynamic UIs.

-- Parallel execution: Run tests concurrently for faster feedback.
+Parallel execution: Run tests concurrently for faster CI feedback.
+A 30-minute suite can finish in under 10.

-- API & network testing: Built‑in API request mocking and network interception.
+API & network testing: Built-in request mocking and network interception without additional plugins.

-- Mobile emulation: Emulate devices like iPhone or Pixel with simple configuration.
+Mobile emulation: Emulate devices like iPhone or Pixel with simple configuration — including Chrome on Android and Safari on iOS.

-- Smart debugging: Trace Viewer records DOM snapshots, network logs and videos for each run.
+Smart debugging: Trace Viewer records DOM snapshots, network logs, screenshots and video for every test run.

 Follow these steps to install Playwright and run your first test: